Zhumabek Tursyn

 Zhumabek Tursyn (Жұмабек Тұрсын) is a Kazakhstani mixed martial arts fighter and trainer.
 He currently fights as a Bantamweight.

 Early life

-Zhumabek is an ethnic Kazakh from the Chinese autonomous region of Xinjiang.
+Zhumabek is an ethnic Kazakh originally from the Chinese autonomous region of Xinjiang.

 Zhumabek trains out of China's elite Xian Physical Education University, where he is a pupil of Zhao Xuejun.
-Jumabieke is a well-rounded fighter who combines pinpoint Sanda striking with freestyle Wrestling.
-Jumabieke is also associated with Phuket Top Team, Thailand.
+Zhumabek is a well-rounded fighter who combines pinpoint Sanda striking with freestyle Wrestling.
+Zhumabek is also associated with Phuket Top Team, Thailand.

 Mixed martial arts career

 Zhumabek fought on the Chinese regional scene before joining Ranik Ultimate Fighting Federation (RUFF China) in 2011.
 He had a KO win over Bolin Li at RUFF 1 and a unanimous decision victory over Yanfei Zhao at RUFF 2.

 Zhumabek rematched and defeated Honggang Yao via unanimous decision (3 rounds) at Legend Fighting Championship 7 for the bantamweight strap.
 He then returned to RUFF garnering a shot at the bantamweight strap against Irshaad Sayed, but the fight was cancelled due to UFC interest in Jumabieke.